It’s important to find kidney-friendly drinks if you are managing kidney disease. Here are some tips to choosing the best drinks!

 - Tetrasodium pyrophosphate.

-So what are kidney-friendly beverages?
+So what are some examples of kidney-friendly drinks?

-Here is a great table to reference if you are feeling a bit overwhelmed about what to drink
+Here is a great table to reference if you are feeling a bit overwhelmed about what to drink and what to avoid!

-Is water a kidney-friendly beverage?
+Is water a kidney-friendly drink?

-Yes, water is a kidney-friendly beverage!
+Most importantly, water is a kidney-friendly beverage!
 We know water can get boring, but it is essential to kidney-health!

 There are lots of ways to make water exciting again – consider infusing water with fruit to put a fun spin on traditional water.
 You can let the infused water sit for 1-2 hours at room temperature, at fridge temp for 3-4 hours, or up to 12 hours to increase fruity/tangy flavor.